c00lgat/OBSIDIAN/Basic Command Syntax.md

 `export TEST=1`
 `echo $TEST`

+Meanings to some of the environment variables:
+- `XDG_VTNR` - specifies the virtual terminal number
+- `XDG_SESSION_ID` - specifies the session ID
+- `HOSTNAME` - specifies the name of the computer
+- `SHELL` - specifies the shell path
+- `TERM` - defines terminal handling

 To set environment variable permanently
 It is recommended to backup our .bashrc file in case of a failure or unwanted behavior:
 `cp .bashrc bashrc.orig`